d12frosted/elpa-mirror/melpa/tray-readme.txt

 Transient menus for a wide variety of things.

-For suggest key bindings see
+For suggested key bindings see
 (find-function 'tray-add-suggested-bindings).

 A few of my transient menus are distributed separately: